-It’s easy to confuse fleet dispatching for GPS fleet tracking.
+It’s easy to confuse fleet dispatching for fleet tracking.
 Fleet dispatching mostly refers to the act of setting drivers up with vehicles and tasks.
-GPS fleet tracking entails using technology to maintain real-time status updates of vehicles and equipment.
+Tracking entails using technology to maintain real-time status updates of vehicles and equipment.

-There are multiple types of GPS tracking hardware that can be supplied to fleet managers.
-They include plug-ins, hardwired GPS trackers, and battery-operated ones.
+There are multiple types of GPS tracking hardware that can be supplied to managers.
+They include GPS plug-ins, hardwired devices, and battery-operated equipment.

-GPS fleet tracking can be essential for a fleet manager for a number of reasons.
+GPS fleet tracking is essential for a number of reasons.
 Let’s say a fleet manager is hoping to find out where a certain truck is regarding its maintenance history.
 GPS fleet tracking capabilities would allow a fleet manager to receive real-time engine diagnostic updates.
 Some GPS fleet tracking programs provide fleet managers with automated alerts whenever a need for maintenance arises.
 This helps fleet managers make sure their vehicles are always in great shape.

 There are numerous aspects of GPS fleet tracking that could slip the mind of someone unfamiliar with the concept.
 Some of those factors include:

 Coverage is crucial when deciding on a GPS fleet tracking device.
 The more coverage options a GPS fleet tracker has, the easier it is for drivers to stay connected.
 GPS fleet tracking devices with multiple coverage options allow drivers to stay connected, even outside of cellular and satellite coverage.